NPACore/rosetta-nii/readme.md

 Use
   * `make` to run shootout.
-  * `make check` to confirm implemenations are correct.
+  * `make check` to confirm implementations are correct.
   * `make depends` to run [`setup.bash`](setup.bash), more in [#setup](#setup)

 Also see